 5-Does the model include both intangible and tangible organizational elements?

-Jay later added behaviors, performance, and culture to thScreenshot_7_18_16__8_24_AMe Star Model, but these elements are not linked dynamically with the model’s other elements.
+Jay later added behaviors, performance, and culture to the Star Model, but these elements are not linked dynamically with the model’s other elements.
 They are depicted as mere outcomes of the organization’s design.
 But, in a dynamic sense, don’t they also shape many of the choices of the tangible organization design?

 The following model is even more complete but one wonders what to do with the culture circle outside the framework.
 Since culture is the unseen backbone of the organization, how can it be placed outside the main framework?

-Screenshot_7_18_16__8_29_AMSome managers say they do not like to deal with culture and they ignore it (or subordinate it) in their models.
+Some managers say they do not like to deal with culture and they ignore it (or subordinate it) in their models.
 That’s like saying, “I’m not comfortable working with computers.
 Get them out of the picture!”

 That is not how the real world operates today.